wolfkdy/PSA/README.md

 some experimental implemention of string automations written in python

+Contains a fully implemented LALR(1) compiler frontend( may be imaged as ply or lex&yacc)

 (AhoCorasick AutoMata,
 Ukkonen's suffixTree,
 MYT's automata for compiling regex and lexical analysis